hubmapconsortium/citeseq-pipeline/README.md

 ```
 --fastq_dir_hto HTO_FASTQ_DIR --hto_tsv HTO_BARCODE
 ```
 + In order to quantify ADT and HTO data, we need to index the feature barcodes.
 The indexing provided by salmon should base on a tab separated file (tsv format), where each line represents one reference, id and the reference sequence are separated by the tab.
+We provided the `ADT_BARCODE` file for TotalSeq-A/B/C under `/adt_barcode` and the `HTO_BARCODE` file for TotalSeq-A/B/C under `/hto_barcode`.
+The first column is in the format of 'Description_Clone'. (https://www.biolegend.com/en-us/totalseq/barcode-lookup serves as a reference.)
-Example `adt.tsv` and `hto.tsv` files can be found under `example_data` folder.
+If you want to specify your own barcode information, example `ADT_BARCODE` and `HTO_BARCODE` files can be found under `example_data`.

 + If the feature barcoding protocol use TotalSeq B or C, the cellular barcodes of RNA and the feature barcodes of ADT/HTO might not exactly be the same.
 Transformation needs to be performed based on a mapping file.
 To download the mapping file: https://github.com/10XGenomics/cellranger/raw/master/lib/python/cellranger/barcodes/translation/3M-february-2018.txt.gz